hanifr/barcode-scanner-rpi-4/README.md

 # barcode-scanner-rpi-4
- MQTT data transmission for barcode scanner using paho MQTT
+ MQTT data transmission for wireless barcode scanner using paho MQTT.
+This script is tested on Netum Wireless Barcode Scanner (https://shopee.com.my/2-4G-Netum-Wireless-Laser-Barcode-Scanner-Cordless-Long-Range-Reader-Inventory-POS--i.65606388.5441012553?gclid=CjwKCAjw3_KIBhA2EiwAaAAlilljxIjqH3A9Qb19sykjPkEltcH9ThaKyAy5m32Y4roTSFHe8H-U-BoCUsQQAvD_BwE)
  # Use Raspberry Terminal

  ## 0 - Enable SPI and Serial Port by using the following command